 JLEN’s other AD assets include Egmere Energy in Norfolk, the Grange Farm Energy AD Plant in Lincolnshire, and Vulcan Renewables, south of Doncaster.

-To find out more about the RHI and renewable energy in Cumbria, take a look here.
+To find out more about the RHI and renewable energy in Cumbria, contact us today.